 - (a) Violations.
-It shall be unlawful and a misdemeanor for any person to: - (1) Violate any provision of this division; - (2) Violate the provision of any permit issued pursuant to this division; - (3) Fail or refuse to comply with any lawful order or notice to abate issued by the city; or - (4) Violate the provisions of conditions and safeguards established in connection with grants of variance or special exceptions. - (b) Enforcement remedies for violations. - (1) Notices, citations.
-When the city has reason to believe that any person or legal entity has violated or continues to violate any provision of this division or any order issued hereunder, the city may serve that person a verbal warning, and, subsequent to that, a written notice of violation ("NOV") citing the particular violation(s) and requesting the offender immediately seek to remedy it.
+It shall be unlawful and a misdemeanor for any person to: - (1) Violate any provision of this chapter; - (2) Violate the provision of any permit issued pursuant to this chapter; - (3) Fail or refuse to comply with any lawful order or notice to abate issued by the city; or - (4) Violate the provisions of conditions and safeguards established in connection with grants of variance or special exceptions. - (b) Enforcement remedies for violations. - (1) Notices, citations.
+When the city has reason to believe that any person or legal entity has violated or continues to violate any provision of this chapter or any order issued hereunder, the city may serve that person a verbal warning, and, subsequent to that, a written notice of violation ("NOV") citing the particular violation(s) and requesting the offender immediately seek to remedy it.
 Investigation and/or resolution of the matter in response to the NOV do not relieve the alleged violator of liability for any violations occurring before or after receipt of the NOV.
 If the violation is not remedied within a reasonable time after issuance of the NOV, the city or its agent may cause to be served on the violator a municipal offense ticket ("MOT"), a uniform non-traffic citation and complaint ("UNTCC"), or swear out a complaint and summons before a magistrate for appearance of the violator in municipal court.
 All notices, citations and/or complaints shall include: - a.
 The name and address of the alleged violator; - b.
 The address of the premises (when available) or a description of the building, structure or land upon which the violation is alleged to be occurring or has occurred; - c.
 A citation to the section of this Code which has been alleged to have been violated; - d.
 A statement specifying the nature of the violation; - e.
 Scheduled court date and/or pay date; and - f.
 The amount of the scheduled fine for the offense. - (2) Stop-work order; revocation of land disturbance permit.
-In the event that any person holding a permit pursuant to this division violates the terms of said permit or implements site development in such a manner as to materially adversely affect the health, welfare, or safety of persons residing or working in the neighborhood or development site so as to be materially detrimental to the public welfare or injurious to property or improvements in the neighborhood, the city may immediately suspend or revoke the permit, without issuing a notice of violation.

-(3) Authority of municipal court.
-The city municipal court is vested with the power and jurisdiction to hear and adjudicate the violations provided in this division and to issue orders imposing fines, costs and fees.
+In the event that any person holding a permit pursuant to this division violates the terms of said permit or implements site development in such a manner as to materially adversely affect the health, welfare, or safety of persons residing or working in the neighborhood or development site so as to be materially detrimental to the public welfare or injurious to property or improvements in the neighborhood, the city may immediately suspend or revoke the permit, without issuing a notice of violation. - (3) Authority of municipal court.
+The city municipal court is vested with the power and jurisdiction to hear and adjudicate the violations provided in this chapter and to issue orders imposing fines, costs and fees. - (c) Fines. - (1) First violation The fine of sixty dollars (\$60.00) shall be assessed for a first violation of this division. - (2) Second violation The fine of one hundred fifty dollars (\$150.00) shall be assessed for a second violation of this chapter within a thirty-day period. - (3) Third or subsequent violation For a third or subsequent violation committed by the owner during a thirty-day period or longer, the violation will be adjudicated, and the penalty determined by the municipal judge. - (4) If after a ninety-day period, all violations of this division have been rectified and no additional violations have occurred during that ninety-day period, then any further violations of this chapter will be assessed as a first violation. - (d) Right to appeal.
+A person convicted found guilty of for a violation of this chapter may appeal within fourteen (14)